The Graduate Faculty

 To apply, the applicant must complete the Application for Appointment to the Graduate Faculty on the Graduate School website and upload the required shortened curriculum vitae (and any supplemental materials) by the appropriate deadline.

 The Graduate Council has mandated that a shortened curriculum vitae covering only the most recent five years accompany each Application for Appointment to the Graduate Faculty.
 This document is to be separate from one’s regular curriculum vitae.
+On the CV/supplemental materials submitted, applicants are required to include evidence of their ability to work constructively with graduate students, including students from historically marginalized and/or underrepresented communities, and/or their participation in professional development activities aimed at improving their ability to do so.
 Publications must be referenced in formal bibliographic style in reverse chronological order; also, refereed publications must be clearly identified as such.
 The Graduate Council further mandated precision and fidelity in the matter of authorship; that is, all authors of a publication shall be listed in the manner appearing on the title page or by-line.

-1. For Level One membership, documentation of scholarly and/or professional engagement must be highlighted.
+1. For Associate Membership, documentation of scholarly and/or professional engagement must be highlighted.

-2. For Level Two membership, scholarly and/or professional publications should be listed separately from conference presentations and grant proposals.
+2. For Full Membership, scholarly and/or professional publications should be listed separately from conference presentations and grant proposals.
 The applicant may add additional supplemental materials including, for example, a cover letter to call attention to information that may help those involved in the review process and/or copies of publications and grants.

 The process for review of an application is as follows:

 A. Following the application deadline, applications, shortened CVs, and any supporting materials are routed by the Graduate School through three concurrent and independent review processes.